aerospacemc/space-debris-tracker/BRANCH_INFO.md

 Solution: Implement a comprehensive testing and validation plan to ensure that the system is functioning correctly and producing accurate results.

 Implementation Steps:
-    1. Unit Tests: Write unit tests to verify the correctness of individual functions and modules.
+    1. Profile the Code: Unit Tests: Write unit tests to verify the correctness of individual functions and modules.
     2. Integration Tests: Write integration tests to verify the interaction between different components of the system.
     3. System Tests: Perform system tests to verify the overall functionality of the system.
     4. Performance Tests: Perform performance tests to measure the speed and resource consumption of the system.